m3rcer/m3rcer.github.io/_posts/redteaming/Crto_Exam_Review/2022-04-05-CRTO_Exam_Review.md

 In my initial days learning to hack I always had a keen interest towards Botnet's and C2's.
 The power a Botherder beheld being able to control an Army of Computers with the click of a few buttons was everything that peaked my hacker interest, I think It's quite deplorable that such power is used mostly for cyberfraud.

 I began scourging and playing with every C2 I could find off the Darknet or every open Source github C2.
-I was quite clueless with everything as there weren't any definitive guides to setting things up, even if they were they were all ancient methods/too good to be true scams on the darknet.
-I set out trying to understand and study all I could about C2's and Red Team Operations.
+I was quite clueless with everything as there weren't any definitive guides to setting things up, even if they were they were all ancient methods/too good to be true well disguised malware/scams.
 I Knew Cobalt Strike was it when it came to APT Operations.
-I remember reading a lot of APT papers from sources like @Mandiant, learning and trying to emulate APT behaviour using a botched up Cracked version of Cobalt Strike 3.x.
-I finally managed to get my hands on a fully operational Cracked version of Cobalt Strike 4.3 from a user on github called `ORCA666` which was clean from all malware treachery.
-The project was taken down a few weeks after.
-If you're interested here's the [link](https://github.com/ORCA666/Cobalt-Wipe).
+I remember reading a lot of APT papers from sources like [@Mandiant](https://www.mandiant.com/), watching Raphael Mudge on [youtube](https://www.youtube.com/channel/UCJU2r634VNPeCRug7Y7qdcw) trying to emulate APT behaviour using Cracked versions of Cobalt Strike 3/4.x such as [Cobalt-Wipe]((https://github.com/ORCA666/Cobalt-Wipe)) by ORCA666 (Taken down by DMCA.
+[WayBack Machine](https://archive.org/) is your friend).

-I watched Raphael Mudge on [youtube](https://www.youtube.com/channel/UCJU2r634VNPeCRug7Y7qdcw), learnt the basic functionality of Cobalt Strike.
-As an experiment managed to succesfully set up a standard 3 tier architecture with a staging,post-ex and long haul server on seperate VPS's.
+As an experiment I managed to succesfully set up a standard 3 tier architecture with a staging,post-ex and long haul server on seperate VPS's.
 Setup Redirectors with [Red-Warden](https://github.com/mgeeky/RedWarden), experimented and learnt alot about Cobalt Strike and A/V evasion.
+Not just Cobalt Strike I learnt to bypass A/v using many other C2's such as [SILENTTRINITY](https://github.com/byt3bl33d3r/SILENTTRINITY) with simple powershell obfuscation.
 Learnt a lot on how to rewrite the Artificat Kit to incorporate direct Syscalls, Adding custom AMSI bypasses and droppers in the Resource Kit etc etc...
-I also did quite some research and built my own SMTP Server on a VPS with things like DKIM,SPF,DMARC etc setup which could Bypass most spam filters like Gmail,Yahoo etc to accompany my Cobalt Strike Teamserver delivering my phish.

-I had been taking a couple other certs/books/courses etc to supplement my overall hacking skillset, played regular CTF's and planned to better my Active Directory skills by starting off and completing the CRTP earlier this January.
-Even though the whole course is structured around manual Active Directory Enumeration.
-I did both, did the intended way and after which could'nt resist to not play around using my Cracked Cobalt Strike and Custom Aggressor/Tools finding all or new ways using newer exploits.
-I learnt soo much more doing this and I highly recommend it.
-A place where you can detonate practically anything safely are the @PentesterAcademy Labs which is awesome.
-I even managed to pass the exam pwning all 5 machines using only Cobalt Strike as an added challenge as their are no tool restrictions on the CRTP Exam.
+I had been taking a couple other certs/books/courses etc to supplement my overall Active Directory skillset, played regular CTF's, built my own labs, research etc as I felt I understood the toolset and verbatim associated but din't understand know how to hack an Active Directory.
+I started off by gaining a fair bit off AD experience from the PWKv2 after which completing the CRTP earlier this January.
+Even though the whole course is structured around manual Active Directory Enumeration which is awesome, I did both, the intended way after which could'nt resist to not play around using my Cracked Cobalt Strike instance and Custom Aggressors.
+I learnt soo much more doing this and I highly recommend "playing outside the box".
+A place where you can detonate practically any tooling safely are the [@PentesterAcademy Labs](https://www.pentesteracademy.com/redlabs).
+I even managed to pass the CRTP exam pwning all machines using my Cracked Cobalt Strike instance and wrote a report including Cobalt Strike which was unnecessary but was succesfully evaluated as their are no tool restrictions on the CRTP Exam.

-I had been eyeing the CRTO course for a while as I felt it is the right of passage to becoming able in Red Team Operations using Cobalt Strike.
+I had been eyeing the CRTO course for a while as I felt it is the right of passage to becoming able in Red Team Operations using Cobalt Strike and I knew I have to enroll to further hone my Cobalt Strike skillset.
 Even though I did have a fair share of experience with Cobalt Strike through my own learning, the course managed to fill in a lot of base knowledge gaps, increase my Active Directory hacking attack skillset and make me overall love and understand Cobalt Strike a 100x more.
 I'd Recommend doing the CRTP/OSCP as a primer to Active Directory exploitaion before taking this course.

 ------------------------------------------------------